GUN VIOLENCE DESTROYS

 POVERTY

-Disenfranchisement: People who feel excluded from society's economic and social systems may be more likely to engage in violent behavior as a form of resistance or retaliation against perceived inequality.
+Residents of the neighborhoods lacking in society's economic and social systems may feel excluded, unvalued, and socially disenfranchised, which may lead them to engage in violent behavior as a form of resistance or retaliation against perceived inequality.

 03